Kmer-File-Format/kff-reference/README.md

 The file is composed of two parts:
 * **A header**: It describes the different constant values.
-For example, it contains the k value and the size of kmer associated data.
+For example, it contains the file format version of the nucletide encoding.
 * **A content part**: It is composed of a list of sections.
-As described in the following parts, sections can be filled with raw data blocks or with grammar based blocks.
+As described in the following parts, there are multiple type of sections and most of them are representing sequences in different ways.
-In each case the blocks contain information on compacted kmers and their associated data.
-We say compacted kmers because more than one kmer can appear in a sequence.
+Overlapping kmers are represented as compacted sequences to save space.
-For example with k=3, a block with ACTTG will represent the set of kmer {ACT, CTT, TTG}.
+For example with k=3, a sequence ACTTG will represent the set of kmer {ACT, CTT, TTG}.

-Need for a schema here

 ## Byte multiple